scijava/scyjava/README.md

         those actions via the jpype.setupGuiEnvironment wrapper function;
         see the Troubleshooting section of the scyjava README for details.

-    is_jarray(data) -> bool
+    is_jarray(data: Any) -> bool
         Return whether the given data object is a Java array.

     is_jvm_headless() -> bool
         Return true iff Java is running in headless mode.

-        :raises RuntimeError: If the JVM has not started yet.
+        :raise RuntimeError: If the JVM has not started yet.

     is_memoryarraylike(arr: Any) -> bool
         Return True iff the object is memoryarraylike: